-The number of public access roads to the Waiau River and tributaries and wetlands goes up to 13 this year, with their maintenance remaining a focus (Purpose c).
+There are 13 public access roads to the Waiau River and tributaries and wetlands, with their maintenance remaining a focus (Purpose c).
 The 9 km of walking tracks at Rakatu Wetlands and the 1.6 km circular track at Home Creek add significantly to the public access facilities provided by the Trust.
 These projects continue to meet Purpose c.
 Trust habitat enhancement work on private land always presents a dilemma for the Trust in terms of our purpose of providing public access to resources.
 The reality is that it is not always possible or desirable to provide such access.

 The Trust has 16 major habitat enhancement projects on the books, 4 of which are also accounted for as joint Waiau Trust/QEII National Trust projects.
-There are 121 completed Habitat Enhancement Agreement projects (A100) for stream riparian and wetland habitat, plus 128 completed joint Waiau Trust/QEII National Trust projects.
+There are 126 completed Habitat Enhancement Agreement projects (A100) for stream riparian and wetland habitat, plus 129 completed joint Waiau Trust/QEII National Trust projects.
 These 249 habitat projects come under Purposes a, b and d.